memmerto/euchre_sim/README.md

 - ```end_call()``` (optional): See who ended up calling what
 - ```end_trick()``` (optional): See who won the trick and what cards were played

 A skeleton for such a subclass is provided (MyPlayer).
+The Player class itself implements the most simple legal versions of each function (they're not very smart).
 In the implementaion of these five methods, MyPlayer may access info about the game by checking the following properties:

 - ```self.game.topcard```: The face up card that showed during the calling portion of the hand
 - ```self.game.trump```: Trump for the current hand